-The table 9 shows that out of 96 total graduates, 49 graduates in the context of library facilities have rated highly.
-That is, 51.04 percent graduates are highly satisfied with the library and canteen facilities managed by the college.
-Similarly 46 graduates have assigned mid value to these two facilities.
-This sort of rating exhibits that 47.92 percent graduates take these facilities moderately.
-1 graduate has rated lowly in the context of library.
+The table 9 shows that out of 58 total graduates, 37 graduates in the context of library and 23 graduates in the case of canteen facilities have rated highly.
+That is, 39 to 63 percent graduates are highly satisfied with the library and canteen facilities managed by the college.
+Similarly 20 to 29 graduates have assigned mid value to these two facilities.
+This sort of rating exhibits that 34 to 50 percent graduates take these facilities moderately.
+1 graduate have rated lowly in the context of library, 6 graduates have rated lowly in the context of canteen facilities.
+On the ground of this rating, it can be concluded that only 10.34 percent graduates find the canteen facilities to be improper and insufficient.

-These graduates do not seem to be satisfied with the facilities of extracurricular activities, sports and lab that are offered by the College.
-Only 16 to 24 graduates out of 96 graduates have rated these issues highly while 51 to 53 graduates have assigned mid value to the particulars in the context of these facilities.
-The figure shows that the College should upgrade these facilities.
-Nearly 17 to 29 graduates have rated ECA and sports facilities lowly.
-That is, 17.71 to 30.21 percent of these graduates find these facilities to be very weak.
-Similarly, 27 graduates have rated lab facilities of the College very lowly.
-This figure exhibits that 28.13 percent graduates are dissatisfied with lab facilities.
+These graduates do not seem to be greatly satisfied with the facilities of extracurricular activities, sports and lab that are offered by the College.
+Only 15 to 23 graduates out of 58 graduates have rated these issues highly while 27 to 32 graduates have assigned mid value to the particulars in the context of these facilities.
+This figure shows that nearly 25 to 39 percent graduates find these facilities to good and suitable enough but 46 to 55 percent graduates have expressed mixed responses.
+This indicates a great portion of these graduates seem to be moderately satisfied.
+The College should upgrade these facilities.
+Nearly 8 to 11 graduates have rated ECA and sports facilities lowly.
+That is, 13 to 18 percent of these graduates find these facilities to be very weak.
+Similarly, 10 graduates have rated lab facilities of the College very lowly.
+This figure exhibits that 17.24 percent graduates are dissatisfied with lab facilities.
 However, these graduates have expressed positive responses to other facilities of the college like gender-wise toilets, drinking water, classrooms, furniture, electricity, free wifi and internet, information flowing system and indoor activities like chess, quiz contest, spelling contest, poetry writing contest and essay/story writing.
 And this has been confirmed by personally asking them.